davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_202003_v001 checks for gaps and reported sensor anomalies in specified METAR data
 * AdditionalCoding_202003_v001 checks other time periods and locales
 * AdditionalCoding_202003_v001 automtates interval checks to suggest precipitation begin and end times
+* AdditionalCoding_202003_v001 includes functions to automtate suggestions for precipitation begin and end times